-On September 24, 2021, the Board initially granted an aggregate of 7,500 Class A common shares to three non-employee directors.
-The fair value of these Class A common shares was \$71,175, determined using the closing price of \$9.49 on September 24, 2021.
-On September 4, 2020, the Company entered into certain engagement letter with three employee directors.
-Pursuant to the agreement, each of the Directors will have served the Company for a full year and on September 4, 2021, the anniversary date of their appointment as a director, and be entitled to receive such agreed-upon compensation pursuant to their respective Engagement Letters.
+On September 24, 2021, the Board granted an aggregate of 750 Class A common shares to three non-employee directors.
+The fair value of these Class A common shares was \$71,175, determined using the closing price on September 4, 2020.
+On September 4, 2020, the Company entered into certain engagement letters with these three directors.
+Pursuant to the agreements, each of the Directors will have served the Company for a full year (the vesting period) and on September 4, 2021, the anniversary date of their appointment as a director, received such shares share.
+The value of these shares was recognized in general and administrative expenses over the vesting period.